akstspace/acton-agent/.github/instructions/documentation.instructions.md

 - Link to related concepts
 - Add troubleshooting tips if relevant
 - Include both basic and advanced usage
+- **Integrate seamlessly** - new content should blend with existing docs

 ❌ **DON'T:**
 - Add documentation without examples